-The administrations designated for coding, registration, type approval and licensing of 406 MHz EPIRBs are presented in section GRE.7.
+The administrations designated for coding, registration, type approval and licensing of 406 MHz EPIRBs are presented in section GRE.5.
 The original or validated photocopies of type approval certificates from Cospas-Sarsat or relevant authorities, together with the test results and technical manuals, must be attached to the application form.

 Installation and operation licensing procedures are described in Greek M.D.
 835A/05.10.1995.
 EU Dir.
-96/98/EU is used as an approval standard for SOLAS vessels while EU Dir.
-1995/5/EU is used as a national approved standard for non-SOLAS vessels.
+96/98/EU is used as an approval standard for all vessels under Greek flag.